Are You Chasing Candidates Away?

 Posted by Lori Culler

-Chasing Candidates
+Are you Chasing Candidates away

 While agriculture recruitment firms and standalone agriculture recruiters can be key players when it comes to staffing your farm with quality candidates, you have a role to play in the procurement process as well!
 As the employer, you can make your posting and company far more attractive to high-quality candidates that are ready to join your team.